Sustainable Livestock Production and Animal Welfare

 Prof. Dr. sc. agr.
 Heinrich Schuele

-Faculty of Agriculture, Economics and Management
+Faculty of Agriculture,

 Institute for Farm Management